grantnicholas/grantnicholas.github.io/_posts/2015-03-13-Boggle-programming-challenge.md

 One note: I did not feel like implementing a simple dictionary for word lookup so I just hardcoded a testdictionary with some sample words to verify the program was working.
 It is left as an exercise to the reader to find a good database of words for word lookup.

-Update: 2015-01-16
-Optimizations for speeding up the search check it out here!

 ```